HolmCookedCode/MetalHeads/Wiki/Fronts/Hybrid Hive Mind.md

 The clusters of [[Azurium Zephyrite]].
 The first goal is to protect the hive.
 They need to infect people until they have enough [[Emergent]]s and [[Cyber Soldier]]s to form a protective force.
 Then, they intend to build.
-If they can build a tower, they can communicate.
+If they can build a tower, they can communicate offworld.